Snoring – harmless or a health concern?

-Almost all of us have snored at some point - be it due to a cold or after one too many glasses of wine.
+Almost everyone has snored at some point – whether due to a cold or after too much wine.
 But when does snoring become a problem?
-And how can you tell whether it is harmless or needs more detailed clarification?
+And how can you tell if it's harmless or requires a closer examination?

 When is snoring harmless – and when is it not?

 Occasional snoring is usually harmless.
-It becomes problematic when the snoring:
+It becomes problematic when snoring:

 • occurs regularly